letnagao/ufo-webspage/README.md

 ~ git clone https://github.com/letnagao/website-using-sass.git
 #2. cd into it
 ~ cd  website-using-sass
-#3. start the project from index.html
+#3. install the extension "Live Sass Compiler" and start the project from index.html or "Go Live" extension
 ```

 </details>